challenai/pattaya/docs/en/guide.md

 Pattaya can be built with any framework, from Vue, React, Svelte, web components, to Vanilla Javascript or even electron and Webview.

+## Install

+Pattaya choose the Depict to handle events and actual render,
+so you need to install Depict to run the Pattaya application.

+`npm install @pattaya/depict --save`

+Install Pattaya from npm source.

+`npm install @pattaya/pattaya --save`

+## Run Pattaya in React

 Here is an example to run Pattaya in React.

-> you can find more examples in Depict Github repo.
+> you can find more examples with other frameworks in Depict Github repo.

-## run Pattaya in React

 ```tsx
 import { NonWorkerDepict } from "@pattaya/depict/nonworker";